That-Dev-Girl-Sites/jhalabi.com/press-kit/index.md

 <div markdown="1">

-Joni Halabi is a web developer at Georgetown University and conference speaker who writes technical articles as well as a blog focusing on her life and journey to becoming a mother.
-When she isn’t busy writing poignant stories for families and children, she enjoys running, doing yoga, reading, listening to podcasts, and seeing live music near her home in the Washington, D.C. area.
-A new pursuit of Joni’s is learning to play the piano. *Sweet Little You* is her debut picture book.
+Joni Halabi is a Senior Web Manager at Georgetown University and conference speaker who writes code and technical articles, as well as a blog focusing on her life and journey to becoming a mother.
+When she isn’t busy writing poignant stories for families and children, she enjoys running, doing yoga, reading, listening to podcasts, and seeing live music near her home in the Washington, D.C. area. *Sweet Little You* is her debut picture book.

 </div>